 Espresso beans vs Regular coffee beans.
 Is there a difference?

 Most single origin beans would make terrible choices for espresso.
 Dark roast beans are best for making classic espresso, or at least a darker-medium roast.
-This isn’t just tradition – there’s science to back it up.
+Something called blonde roasts are also marketed as great beans for espresso.

 The lower temperatures of espresso extraction tend to make coffee sourer.
 And to combat sourness, roasters tend to roast darker

 In short, the medium and light roasts you love in a pour over, drip coffee maker, or similar types of coffee maker run the risk of going sour in an espresso.
 To compensate for this, espresso takes a dark roast.
 But some coffee roasters cut costs by using inexpensive beans because dark or espresso roast can mask the dull flavors of low-quality beans.

 One solution is to buy single-origin beans – but don’t overlook a well-made blend.
 Some nice espresso blend beans from different regions, to strike the perfect balance between sweet and bitter.
 And just a reminder when buying coffee beans: ALWAYS CHECK THE ROAST DATE.

 If you wanna know more about the difference between regular beans and espresso beans: read this: espresso beans vs coffee beans.